kalebpederson/nunit.dependencyinjection/Development_Readme.md

  To validate the changes, first perform a build and pack of the solution and then perform the following steps:

- 1. . .\scripts\Update-ValidationSolutionNuGetPackages.ps1 -basedir .
+ 1. ./Scripts/Update-ValidationSolutionNuGetPackages.ps1 -basedir .
- 1. dotnet test Validation\ValidationTests.sln
+ 1. dotnet test Validation/ValidationTests.sln

  The first step updates the NuGet package reference in the validation solution, ensuring that it points at the just-packed NuGet package.